Cassandra Strings Getting Started Guide For Strings

 How do I apply rosin to the bow?

 Start by tightening the bow by turning the tension screw near the frog.
 Apply the rosin by rubbing the rosin cake along the full length of the bow hair.
 If you are applying rosin for the first time on new horsehair you will need to apply it for about 1-2 min.
-Six to eight strokes is plenty before each use, after the initial application.
+Six to eight strokes are plenty before each use, after the initial application.

 Why is my rosin not working on the bow?